 To date, few programs have emphasized the development of community norms which support people engaging in sustainable behavior.
-This lack of attention to norms is unfortunate given the impact they can have upon behavior.
+This lack of attention to norms is unfortunate given the impact they can have upon behavior (see Chapter 5 of the online guide at www.cbsm.com).
 Norms guide how we should behave.
 If we observe others acting unsustainably, such as using water inefficiently, we are more likely to act similarly.
 In contrast, if we observe members of our community acting sustainably we are more likely to do the same.